 See costs in your area Start Here - Enter Your Zip Code

-The surface around the roof’s apex then begins to warm up, which causes the melting of the snow at the peak the roof.
-Consequently the water formed by the melting of the snow runs down the surface of the roof underneath the snow-pack.
+- As a result, the surface around the roof’s apex then begins to warm up, which causes the melting of the snow at the peak the roof.
+Consequently, the melted water runs down the surface of the roof underneath the snow-pack.

-When the melted water reaches the lower and colder area of the roof (typically eaves or edges of the roof), it refreezes forming a wall of ice.
+- When the melted water reaches the lower and colder area of the roof (typically at the eaves or edges of the roof), it refreezes forming a wall of ice.

 This wall of ice is called an ice dam.
 The ice dam traps melted water, and eventually, it causes the melted water to rise up underneath the shingles, which allows it to get inside your house and cause extensive water damage to your property.

-The damage may not be immediately apparent, as water gets absorbed by insulation in your attic space, insulation in between the wall cavities, and finally, dry walls, plaster and ceilings.
+The damage from ice dams may not be immediately apparent, as water gets absorbed by insulation in your attic space, insulation in between the wall cavities, and finally, dry walls, plaster and ceilings.

 Potential Damages to Keep in Mind